What to do when you are subject to an investigation or calls for an investigation

 - The lawyers identify a strategy for how to deploy this in active defence of your position, either reactively in legal arguments against accusers, or proactively by engaging PR support to frame and make the arguments publicly.

-- The same process can also be used to guard against any knock-on effects of the allegations, for example compliance problems [link to compliance issues doc]
+- The same process can also be used to guard against any knock-on effects of the allegations, for example compliance problems

 - It remains a legal-led process to do the utmost to protect privilege and confidentiality in case of further developments, mindful of the challenges the courts raise to privilege in these areas